 Hormone imbalances or hormonal fluctuations may happen especially in women throughout the menstrual cycles.
 Furthermore, hormonal birth control can regulate the menstrual cycles in women and restore their hormone balance during that time.

-Hormonal birth control includes a birth control pill, birth control shot, birth control patch, vaginal ring, an intrauterine device that may also help reducing acne.
+Hormonal birth control includes a birth control pill, birth control shot, birth control patch, vaginal ring, and an intrauterine device that may also help reduce acne.
 People must seek a doctor’s advice before taking these birth control pills to avoid any health problems in the future.

 Androgens are male hormones but are present in both men and women.
 Due to high androgen levels, women can face various symptoms including facial hair growth, acne, and hair loss.

 The anti-androgen medications help women to block the increased androgen hormones.
 As a result, they can reduce the manly physical features and other symptoms.

 Hormones play the role of chemical messengers released into the bloodstream, telling the organs and tissues what to do.
 This means that hormones ensure that everything in the system remains in sync.
 When these chemical messengers don’t communicate properly with the tissues and organs, the body produces too little or too many hormones, this condition is known as hormonal imbalances.